rafaeldtinoco/ghtimecardator/README.md

 - Fetches GitHub activities like issues and pull requests.
 - Identifies whether the user is the author of the issue/PR or just commenting.
 - Summarizes activities using OpenAI's GPT-4, offering different summary types.
+- Handles different GitHub events including comments and pull requests.
 - Supports various time frames for reporting:
   - today
-  - esterday
+  - yesterday
   - last 3 days
   - this week
   - last week
   - this month
-  - last month.
+  - last month
-- Handles different GitHub events including comments and pull requests.

 ## Installation